CS816SPE/K8s-Lab/README.md

 The weavescope dashboard should now be reachable at `echo $HOST_IP:$NODE_PORT`.

+For Mac users, run this command `kubectl -n weave port-forward deployment/weave-scope-app 4040:4040` in a new terminal and then you can access the dashboard at `localhost:4040`

 Play around the dashboard for a while and get used to it.

 ### Deploy an App on the cluster